jakesoulier/CSE-310/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+I am working throught to set up a path in order to constently keeping my code in github as I personally continue to use it

 {Provide a description of your software}